 About the SouthCoast Energy Challenge

 The state of Massachusetts has excellent incentives for Low-Income households to switch to cleaner energy and/or make their homes more Energy Efficient.
 One example of this is the Affordable Clean Residential Energy (ACRE) program; it is for homeowners that are <60% of State Median Income.
 Anyone on fuel assistance or getting weatherization help from a CAP agency would qualify.
 It would make sense for someone who is heating with oil, propane, or electricity.
 The program will install air source heat pumps and a solar PV system for free.
 There is funding for 60 systems statewide.
-This is just one example; however, these incentives do no good if people do not hear about them from a source that they trust.
+This is just one example of how people can make their homes more energy-efficient here; however, these incentives do no good if people do not hear about them from a source that they trust.

 The SouthCoast Energy Challenge is developing a Community Outreach program that would empower up to ten Community Leaders to be trained to learn about the incentives the federal, state and local governments and nonprofits provide to make clean Energy and Energy Efficiency more accessible to Low-Moderate Income households.
 SEC would provide a stipend for these Community Leaders.
 These Community Leaders would then hold Information sessions for their neighborhoods about what they have learned and then provide support for individuals who would be interested in pursuing the incentives.

 According to the Massachusetts Energy Efficiency Advisory Council, out of eight million participants in the MassSave program (the state’s Energy Efficiency program) in the last two years only six percent have been from Low-Income households.
 This is especially upsetting when you consider that Low-Income households pay into the program every month on their energy bills just the same way higher income households do, yet they do not get the benefits of the program at the same rate.
 There are many factors that contribute to barriers for Low-Income households accessing Energy Efficiency programs and Clean Energy Incentives.
 One is a language barrier, the MassSave program is insufficient in dealing with non-English speakers.
+However, there are now various contract translation services out there, making it easy for a business to communicate with their consumers.
+Perhaps this is something energy companies should take on board so that they can actually talk to their consumers and find the right plans for them.
+Not only will this allow businesses to be more efficient and not waste resources, but it also shows consumers they care and value them.
 Another barrier is the complexity of the information and the rate at which the incentives change.
 The SouthCoast Energy Challenge intends to overcome these barriers.

 The History of the SouthCoast Energy Challenge